 Winning a college teaching job can be tough.
 Galit Kaunitz, knows this all too well.
 She is a fantastic oboist, educator, and has landed multiple jobs teaching college.
-I asked her recently if she and Jacqueline Wilson, both friends and colleagues of mine, could give advice for those who are looking for a job in higher ed.
+I asked her if she and Jacqueline Wilson could give advice for those who are looking for a job in higher ed.
 Not only is their advice great for college teaching, but also for opening a private studio.
-I hope you enjoy! – Amanda

 - Graduate Assistantships offer great opportunities to grow as a teacher, improve your leadership skills, and usually comes with a tuition waiver and/or stipend.

 - Seek adjunct teaching positions at institutions of higher education while you work through graduate school: music appreciation, beginner theory, applied lessons, online teaching, anything you can find.
 This is true after you graduate, too.

 - Summer camps and honor bands offer employment opportunities in your field that also look great on your CV.